Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 Note that the realtime allocator requires collections be manually disposed of, as if they were allocated with `Allocator.Persistent`.

+### Avoid Various Psyshock APIs

+FindPairs uses internal temporary allocations when working with multiple buckets.
+In general, you should try to evaluate FindPairs operations from jobs, and send the results to AudioECS.
+Also, constructing Psyshock blob assets may also use these temporary allocations.

+Not only are these temporary allocations a potential realtime failure, they also silently race with the main thread for an allocator, due to `JobsUtility.ThreadIndex` not being unique for non-worker threads.

 ### Prefer Unsafe\* over Native\* Collections

 Except for when scheduling the odd background job, the Native\* collections